ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

   git add <pathtofilename>
   git commit -m "some message"
   ```
-  **NOTE:** it is best you committed each file separateley and not using a `*` wildcard since it's useful to have each commit's hash ID and message logged.
+  **NOTE:** it is best you committed each file separateley and not using a `*` wildcard since it's useful to have each commit's hash ID and message logged; also when adding to the git repository using `git add` make sure you are not adding unnecessary files like temporary or log files (try not to use `git add *` as much as possible).
   - Make a full record of your current branch and commit details.
 Use the command:
   ```
   git log –n 1